Last updated on September 23rd, 2021

 Entrepreneur.com applies this specifically to logo design, pointing out that too much detail can limit recognition, whereas overly simplistic logos can get lost in the shuffle of color and shape that is today’s graphic design scene.
 However, this is one principle that applies to design as a whole as much as to this specific area of the field.

 This is more particular for logos, but applies to anything that needs to be used and re-used.
-Book covers, websites, posters, pretty much anything that’s not seasonal or for a particular event—all these things should be able to withstand the test of time.
+Whether it’s a website, poster or book cover design or pretty much anything that’s not seasonal or for a particular event should be able to withstand the test of time.
 Making design “timeless” seems like a difficult goal, but is easier when taken from a subtractive perspective instead of the additive perspective that applies to most graphic design.

 3. Maintain Your Color Palette